The ultimate guide on how to outsource manufacturing

 You don’t have to be searching for manufacturing companies that outsource on a large scale.
 Heck, you don’t even have to look outside of your country’s borders.
 As mentioned earlier, it all depends on what your goals are when deciding to outsource manufacturing.

-For example, let’s say you’re looking to outsource jewelry manufacturing because you’re a designer, but don’t have the capabilities of producing your products.
+For example, let’s say you’re looking to outsource jewelry manufacturing because you’re a designer but don’t have the capabilities to produce your products.

 Outsource manufacturing is certainly an appropriate tactic to take, and you can still even have control of production.
-But that means teaming up with a manufacturer, purchasing material and arranging the supply chain requirements.
-But, to be able to pull off this type of outsource manufacturing you’re going to need to find a tool which can handle supply chain management for makers.
+But that means teaming up with a manufacturer, purchasing material, and arranging the supply chain requirements.
+But, to be able to pull off this type of outsource manufacturing you’re going to need to find a tool that can handle supply chain management for makers.

 How to outsource manufacturing doesn’t have to be complicated — finding the right tool can make the entire process a breeze.

 Katana allows a manufacturing business to track the status of manufacturing orders at multiple locations and track the inventory levels at different warehouses.